GoogleChrome/developer.chrome.com/site/en/docs/multidevice/webview/tipsandtricks/index.md

 description: Tips and tricks for improving your WebView application.
 ---

-This article outlines some useful tips to enhance your application’s user experience.
+This article outlines some useful tips to enhance your application's user experience.

 ## Flicker of colors when the application loads